airtonix/frontend-styleguide/docs/README.md

 > Frontend development without losing your sanity

 Fusion standards for frontend coding.<br>
-A set of simple ideas to guide your process of building maintainable javascript and css.
+A set of simple ideas to guide your process of building maintainable html, javascript and css.

 Introduction
 ------------